 Fall is here!
 With the new season comes new tasks for Portland tree care.
 Read on for our Portland certified arborist’s top five tips for autumn tree care.
-We will also review common trees in the Portland area, with a focus on particular maintenance needs our local trees require.
+We will also review common trees in the Portland area, with a focus on particular routine tree maintenance needs our local trees require.

 Caring For Your Yard this Fall: Portland Tree Pruning and More.

 As fall arrives, we all think about raking leaves and cleaning out garden beds.
 But there are also important tree jobs to be done.

 - Structural Pruning.
 Structural pruning is important for several reasons.
 Primarily, structural pruning prevents non-canopy branches from growing too large, which diminishes the chance of fallen limbs in winter storms.
 With structural pruning, and arborist spaces out the main branches along a dominant trunk, with the idea that a single strong trunk can withstand harsh weather.